AkhilBabuM/MintERC-20/README.md

- dapp that demonstrates how to mint a custom ERC20 token.
+ A dapp that demonstrates how to mint a custom ERC20 token.